 Test your alarm weekly by pressing and releasing the button quickly.
 A quick beep will confirm the button has been pushed followed by the test sequence.
 See Other Alarm Visual and Audible Indicators table.
-The alarm will sound if the electronic circuitry, horn, and batteries are working.
+The alarm will sound if the electronic circuitry, horn, and battery are working.
 If the alarm does not sound, or gives erratic or low volume sound, the unit must be replaced.
+See Permanently Disable Alarm / Discharge Battery section to determine how to prepare the unit for shipment or disposal.

-A WARNING: DUE TO THE LOUDNESS OF THE ALARM, ALWAYS STAND ABOUT 2.5 FEET AWAY FROM THE UNIT OR USE EAR PROTECTION WHEN TESTING.
+MARNING: DUE TO THE LOUDNESS OF THE ALARM, ALWAYS STAND ABOUT 2.5 FEET AWAY FROM THE UNIT OR USE EAR PROTECTION WHEN TESTING.

-WARNING: DO NOT USE AN OPEN FLAME TO TEST YOUR ALARM, YOU COULD DAMAGE THE ALARM OR IGNITE COMBUSTIBLE MATERIALS AND START A STRUCTURE FIRE.
+MARNING: DO NOT USE AN OPEN FLAME TO TEST YOUR ALARM, YOU COULD DAMAGE THE ALARM OR IGNITE COMBUSTIBLE MATERIALS AND START A STRUCTURE FIRE.